Capital punishment in Hawaii

 Capital punishment in Hawaii ended in 1957 when it was still an organized incorporated territory of the United States.
 About 75 people were executed by the government, all for the crime of murder, and all by hanging.
-Additionally, during and after World War II, at least seven U.S. servicemen were executed by the United States Armed Forces by order of a general court martial.
+Additionally, during and after World War II, three U.S. servicemen were executed by the United States Armed Forces by order of a general court martial.

 History

 Under post-contact common law criminal justice, the penal laws of the Kingdom, Provisional Government, Republic, and U.S. incorporated Territory of Hawaii allowed for the execution of persons convicted of capital crimes.
 The Espy file and historian Joseph Theroux account for about 75 individuals executed between the national and territorial governments, all for murder and all by hanging.

 During and a few years after World War II, three U.S. servicemen were executed by the United States Armed Forces by order of a general court martial between 1942 and 1947 at Schofield Barracks, all the cases involving either murder or rape.
-Two of the executions were by hanging, while the third was carried out by firing.
+Two of the executions were by hanging and the third was by firing squad.

 In 1957, Hawaii, then still an organized incorporated territory of the United States, abolished the death penalty.
-Hawaii became a state in 1959.
-Aside from Alaska, it is the only U.S. state that has never had the death penalty while a state.